mikeclayton/PiFaceSharp/README.md

 * [Pin Controllers](https://github.com/mikeclayton/PiFaceSharp/wiki/Pin-Controllers) - background workers that will manage pin state automatically

-* [PiFace Emulator](https://github.com/mikeclayton/PiFaceSharp/wiki/PiFace-Emulator) - a virtual PiFace for Windows that you can program against even if you don't have a Raspberyy Pi!
+* [PiFace Emulator](https://github.com/mikeclayton/PiFaceSharp/wiki/PiFace-Emulator) - a virtual PiFace for Windows that you can program against even if you don't have a Raspberry Pi!

 * [PiFace Remoting](https://github.com/mikeclayton/PiFaceSharp/wiki/PiFace-Remoting) - control the pins on your PiFace over a network using exactly the same C# code as when running it on the Raspberry Pi.